Thirty7Carp/SQLTools/README.md

     - @MaximumDate = The Maximum date in your dimdate.
 20991231 is the default.
     - @UTCOffsetMinutes = I want to run this each day according to perth time, so when I execute just after midnight locally, it will update all the relative dates correctly.

-  Contains:
+  Contains
 - Day, Month, Quarter, Halves, Year by both Calendar and Fiscal Year.
 - A few nicer names.
 - Weekdays, Weekends, MonthEnds, Oh My!
 - Relative dates for the above.
 - MTD, YTD (to compare YTD this year and last year)
 - Business Days factoring in your entered public holidays.
 - Unix time because sure why not.

 **Run LoadDimDate once each day.
 All relative dates will update, while the keys remain the same.**